 This Unitranche Course can also be presented face to face in-house or via live in-house webinar.

-- Be appraised of how traditional bank lenders respond
+- Discover how traditional bank lenders respond to the challenges posed by alternative lenders

-- Gain an understanding of the relevant documentation, collateral and security
+- Review the relevant loan, collateral and security documentation

 Direct Lending – review of lenders and the market